 I grew up in Annville, Pennsylvania, as the youngest of five.
 Our parents were both Catholic theologians, and our family emphasized mysticism, social justice, and the centrality of art to religious experience.
 Despite growing up on art, I set my heart on becoming an astronaut----so went to Wellesley College and MIT for degrees in biochemistry, worked at NASA during the summers, and got my pilot's license.
 But while at MIT, I realized that I liked making things up much more than finding things out.
 I finished a Master's and moved to Durham, North Carolina, and have been writing ever since.

 I graduated from the Clarion Workshop in 2008, where I studied with Neil Gaiman, Nalo Hopkinson, and Kelly Link.
 My debut novel, The Girl in the Road, was published in 2014.
 It won the Tiptree Award and was listed for the Kitschie, Locus, and DSC Prize for South Asian Literature.
 My second novel, The Actual Star, was published by Harper Voyager on September 14, 2021.
 I've performed original monologues twice at TED, hosted a technology series for ViceUK, and spoken across the country on futurism and science fiction.
 My short stories and essays have been published in The Baffler, The Atlantic, The Washington Post, Religion Dispatches, Wired, Tor.com, Electric Velocipede, Fantasy Magazine, The Magazine of Fantasy and Science Fiction, Electric Literature, and Glimmer Train.
 I've written five plays produced in Durham, one of which, What Every Girl Should Know, has been performed from Berkeley to Dublin.

 I'm supported entirely by my patrons on Patreon.
 Each of these wonderful people puts a few dollars a month toward work they value, but can't be compensated any other way.
-If you'd like to support my work too-----and its availability to all, regardless of ability to pay-----please consider signing up here or making a one-time donation on PayPal, CashApp, or Venmo, or a tax-deductible donation to supporting the next novel via Fractured Atlas.
+If you'd like to support my work too-----and its availability to all, regardless of ability to pay-----please consider signing up to Patreon here, or making a one-time donation on PayPal, CashApp, or Venmo, or a tax-deductible donation to supporting the next novel via Fractured Atlas.
 Thank you!